techzizou/yolov4-tiny-custom_Training/README.md

 **<ins>NOTE</ins>: You can edit these custom files for your custom object dataset**

-## Colab tutorial for training a custom Yolov4-tiny detector.
+## Colab tutorial for training a custom Yolov4-tiny detector

 https://colab.research.google.com/drive/1hQO4nOoD6RDxdbz3C1YSiifTsyZjZpYm?usp=sharing

-## My Medium article on this.
+## My Medium article on this

 https://medium.com/@techzizou007/training-a-custom-detector-for-mask-detection-using-yolov4-tiny-darknet-b58be08c9593